wany1601/Programming2/Assignment/P2 - Assignment01.md

   * Constructor with only fName and lName

-  * Constructor with only fName, lName, age, and addr
+  * Constructor with only fName, lName, age, and address

   * Copy constructor